 This module provides adjunct faculty with a broad stroke understanding of a variety of legal issues that apply to their jobs.
 FERPA, ADA, Gramm-Leach-Bliley, sexual harassment, and student conduct in the classroom are some of the issues that will be covered.

-This module will provide adjunct faculty with the opportunity to review the JCCC Educational Affairs Committee's most current syllabus guidelines.
-A number of workable alternative approaches will be discussed.
-Because this session is a very practical opportunity for syllabus revision, attendees should bring a copy of their current syllabus to this session.
+This module will provide adjunct faculty with the opportunity to review the JCCC Educational Affairs committee?s most current syllabus guidelines.
+A number of workable approaches that focus on creating a learner-centered syllabus will be discussed.
+This session is a very practical opportunity to revise your syllabus.
+Attendees are encouraged to bring a copy of their current syllabus to this session.

 ZACT 160 - Strategies To Reach Students

 In this module, participants will experience learning via the brain's natural cycle while gaining specific strategies and behaviors that promote student participation and engagement.
 The objectives of this module include understanding the three factors required to build successful connections with students, creating a connected classroom climate, and gaining familiarity with activities that engage students which, in turn, enhances learning.
 This session involves small group work and discussion.

 This module will require two separate video-recording experiences.
 The first part is a microteaching activity.
 After registering for one of the scheduled sessions, the adjunct faculty member will present a 5-7 minute lesson of their choice and receive feedback from their peers and the facilitator.
 The second part consists of video-recording one of the adjunct faculty member?s class sessions.
 After the session, the video recording will be reviewed one-on-one with the facilitator.
 Adjunct faculty will keep their own DVD's.
 NOTE: Each microteaching session is limited to seven participants.

 This session will focus on instructional techniques regarding how to incorporate the use of Web 2.0 tools and strategies that can increase student engagement, promote critical thinking, and active learning.